 Mary Warren’s publication of Georgia’s Memorials for Quit Rents 1755-1775 covers practically all the colonial Georgia tax records known to survive.
-(See Georgia Archives’ microfilm library card catalog drawer entitled Official Records of Georgia for microfilm of original record.)
+See Georgia Archives’ microfilm card catalog, Index to State Agency Records on Microfilm under Colonial, for location of microfilm.

-Tax records rarely state family relationships, and are not a universally useful genealogical tool.
+Tax records rarely state family relationships.
 Their most critical genealogical value is for establishing the jurisdictions of county governments over named individuals.
 This is of primary value in the years before 1820 for which practically no Federal censuses exist for Georgia.
-Establishing such a jurisdiction allows the researcher to consult more informative county records, such as wills and marriages.
+Establishing such a jurisdiction allows the researcher to consult additional county records, such as estate records and marriages.

 What is a Poll Tax?